Sound Randomized Smoothing in Floating-Point Arithmetics: Sound randomized smoothing for floating-point arithmetic

-In this section, we will derive a sound randomized smoothing certification procedure \mh{for floating-point precision} having comparable accuracy to the one which the standard unsound randomized smoothing claims.
+In this section, we will derive a sound randomized smoothing certification procedure for floating-point arithmetic.
 Our only assumption is the access to i.i.d. samples of a fair coin toss, which is equivalent to having access to samples from the uniform distribution on integers $0, \dots, 2^n-1$ for some $n$.
 Thus, we assume to have access to uniform samples from numbers representable by \texttt{Long} datatype, that is when $n=64$.
-We further consider \mh{classification} tasks where the input is quantized as it is true for images.
-Throughout the section, we consider the input space to be $\{0,1,\dots,255\}^d$, although it could also be $\{0, \frac{1}{255}, \dots, 1\}$.
-This assumption is only for the convenience of presentation and is not necessary.
+We further consider classification tasks where the input is quantized as it is true for images.
+Throughout the section, we consider the input space to be $\{0,1,\dots,255\}^d$ in order to have clear notation.
+The generalization to other \mh{forms of quantized inputs is generic}, but the generalization to real-valued inputs is a bit more involved; we move the discussion to Appendix~\ref{app:realval}.
+The resulting algorithm is captured in Appendix~\ref{app:algs} in Algorithm~\ref{alg:ours}.